 A study in the art and science of Biblical interpretation.
 The student will learn to distinguish between a variety of Biblical literary genres and then will be given a number of tools for effectively exegeting a Biblical text.
 Emphasis will be placed on hermeneutics as it relates to the task of preaching.
-(Spring, Odd)

-Pre-requisite: BLIT1103 or BLIT1203
+(Spring, Odd) Pre-requisite: BLIT1103 or BLIT1203

-BLIT3253 Hebrew Poetic Wisdom Literature
+BLIT3253 Hebrew Poetic and Wisdom Literature

 A study of the wisdom traditions as set forth in Proverbs, Ecclesiastes, Job, and the poetic literature in Psalms, Lamentations, and Song of Solomon.
 Attention will be given to the forms and uses of poetic literature and the current theological relevance of the wisdom traditions.
 The historical context of this literature will be discussed.
-(Fall, even)
+(Fall, even) Pre-requisite: BLIT1103

-BLIT3563 The Pauline Writings (12 letters)
+BLIT3563 The Pauline Writings

-A study of the Pauline letters from I Corinthians through Philemon.
+A study of the Pauline letters from Romans through Philemon.
 Attention will be given to historical context, content of the letter, and doctrinal emphasis.
-(Spring, Odd)
+(Spring, Odd) Pre-requisite: BLIT1203